All Products

 Note

-When you associate an Elastic Compute Service (ECS) instance or elastic network interface (ENI) with multiple security groups, the security groups must be of the same type.
-You cannot associate an ECS instance or an ENI with both types of security groups.
+When you associate an ECS instance or an elastic network interface with multiple security groups, the security groups must all be of the same type.
+You cannot associate a resource with both basic and advanced security groups.

-The capacity of a security group is measured based on the number of private IP addresses.
-When you associate resources such as ECS instances, ENIs, and elastic container instances with a security group, the private IP addresses of the resources consume the capacity of the security group.
-Take note that a single resource may have one or more private IP addresses.
+When you associate resources such as ECS instances, elastic network interfaces, or ECI instances with a security group, their private IP addresses count towards the group's capacity.
+A single resource can have one or more private IP addresses.

 Security group type